.22 Air Rifles and the Law: Do You Need a Licence?

 Usage Guidelines

 - Target Practice: Stick to private land with permission or designated shooting ranges.
-Always use a solid backstop to catch pellets.
+Always use a solid backstop to catch pellets, and make sure none cross boundaries or risk breaking the law; working on how to shoot an air rifle more accurately will also make your practice sessions safer and more rewarding.

-- Pest Control and Hunting: Ensure you have the landowner’s permission and follow humane practices for pest control or small game hunting.
+- Pest Control and Hunting: Ensure you have the landowner’s permission and follow humane practices for pest control or small game hunting, keeping in mind the law for air rifles in the UK on quarry species, safe backstops, and public safety.

 - Maintenance: Regularly clean the barrel, inspect the stock, and check the trigger to keep your rifle in top shape.